 Step 4: Develop a Cohesive Plan

 Thus, develop a cohesive and effective plan for your branding design project.
-In this step, you can identify where to focus and examine the progress and brand development of your design project, as well as facilitating the attainment of project goals, vision and mission.
+In this step, you can identify where to focus and examine the daily progress report and brand development of your design project, as well as facilitating the attainment of project goals, vision and mission.

 Step 5: Review and Execute the Plan